Search the Health Library

 You quit smoking years ago — maybe even decades ago — but can’t help wondering if your old habits left you with a greater chance of developing lung cancer.
 Learn about your risk and the screening schedule experts recommend.

 If You Think E-Cigarettes Aren’t Bad For You, Think Again

 “Vaping” has become a new trend among American adults and teens.
 But before picking up a new habit, see why electronic cigarettes may not be as safe as you think.

-Join Johns Hopkins thoracic oncology experts Julie Brahmer and Richard Battafarano in this free online seminar to learn about treatments for lung cancer and how pioneering research is leading to new options for patients.
-Viewers may also submit questions.
+Watch Johns Hopkins thoracic oncology experts Julie Brahmer and Richard Battafarano in this webinar to learn about treatments for lung cancer and how pioneering research is leading to new options for patients.

 Lung Cancer | Q&A

 Julie Brahmer, director of the Thoracic Oncology Program at the Johns Hopkins Kimmel Cancer Center, answers frequently asked questions regarding lung cancer treatment and new research discoveries.